lcy362/Algorithms/README.md

 Algorithms
 ==========

-some practise on basic algorithms with java
+Some practise on basic algorithms with java